 - Make the activities quick!
 Summer activities should be less than 10 minutes 3-5 times/week.

 - Allow for vacations & be flexible.
 Send homework that allows for vacations or off weeks!

 - MAKE IT FUN!
 Who wants to sit and do boring homework over the summer?!

 I have found that by using the five steps above, my students have come back with completed homework that they are proud of!
 PLUS, all of my hard work doesn’t get thrown in the trash!

-Now, if you don’t have time to create your own homework or scavenge through 1,000+ homework packets on Teachers Pay Teachers, here is a list of recommendations.
-I spent 2 hours going through TPT products and I highly recommend the following:
+Now, if you don’t have time to create your own homework or scavenge through 1,000+ homework packets on Teachers Pay Teachers, here is a list of my recommendations.

 - Includes directions to address language during six different daily routines (getting dressed, brushing teeth, eating, cooking, cleaning and playing), five different levels for each routine & parent note to explain the homework.
 Each level gets slightly more difficult starting at nonverbal (level 1) up to speaking in full sentences and answering difficult questions (level 5).